AbubokkorFreelancer/AttendanceSystemManagement/README.md

-# AttendanceSystemManagementAttendance Management System
+# Attendance Management System
 This is an attendance management system developed in C++ programming language.
 It allows users to register as teachers, log in, create subjects, add students to subjects, take attendance, and generate attendance reports.

-Features
+Features:
 Automated attendance recording
 Centralized attendance data management
 Flexible attendance options